ibrahiimmali/ARTI308-MachineLearning/README.md

-# Support Vector Machines Assignment - Lab10
+# Credit Card Customer Segmentation Project - Lab11

 ## Objective
-This assignment applies Support Vector Machines (SVM) to the Iris dataset to classify flower species based on sepal and petal measurements.
-The goal is to build a model that can accurately separate the three Iris classes.
+This project uses K-Means clustering to segment credit card customers based on their spending and usage behavior.
+Since there is no target label, the goal is to discover natural customer groups in the data.

 ## Dataset Overview
-The Iris dataset contains 150 samples from three species: Setosa, Versicolor, and Virginica.
-Each sample includes four numerical features: sepal length, sepal width, petal length, and petal width.
+The dataset contains customer-level credit card activity features such as balance, purchases, cash advance, credit limit, payments, and tenure.
+Each row represents one customer, and the data is used for unsupervised learning.

 ## Tools Used
-- Pandas and Seaborn for data handling and visualization.
+- Pandas and NumPy for data handling.
-- Matplotlib for plotting.
+- Matplotlib and Seaborn for visualization.
-- Scikit-Learn for SVM model training, prediction, and evaluation.
+- Scikit-Learn for scaling, clustering, PCA, and evaluation.

 ## Main Steps
-- Loaded and explored the Iris dataset.
+- Loaded and inspected the dataset.
-- Visualized the data using pairplots and scatter plots.
+- Checked missing values and summary statistics.
-- Split the data into training and testing sets.
+- Scaled the features using StandardScaler.
-- Trained an SVM model.
+- Applied K-Means clustering.
-- Tuned the model using grid search.
+- Used PCA to visualize the clusters.
-- Evaluated performance using confusion matrix and classification report.
+- Reviewed cluster counts and cluster characteristics.

 ## Conclusion
-This assignment shows how SVM can be used for multi-class classification and how parameter tuning can improve model performance.
+This lab shows how clustering can be used to group similar customers and support better business decisions, such as targeted marketing and customer segmentation.